sipwise/jenkins-job-builder/doc/source/installation.rst

 arguments after the job definition path.
 To update Foo1 and Foo2 run::

   jenkins-jobs update /path/to/defs Foo1 Foo2

+As with the test subcommand, update also accepts the workers option to run in parallel mode

 Passing Multiple Paths
 ^^^^^^^^^^^^^^^^^^^^^^